obophenotype/bio-attribute-ontology/docs/OBA_ReleaseWorkflow.md

 ================================================================

-* Make sure you have the latest ODK installed by running docker
+* Make sure you have the latest ODK installed by running docker:

 ```shell
 docker pull obolibrary/odkfull